 NID FAQ's & other Design Entrance Exams

-The National Institute of Design (NID) is premiere design school located in Ahmedabad (main campus), Gandhinagar, Bangalore (R&D), Kurukshetra (Graduate Diploma Programs in Design) and Vijaywada (Graduate Diploma Programs in Design).
-Recently NID has opened centres in Bhopal (Graduate Diploma Programs in Design) and Jorhat (Graduate Diploma Programs in Design) .
+The National Institute of Design (NID) is a premiere design school located in Ahmedabad (main campus), Gandhinagar, Bangalore (R&D), Kurukshetra (Graduate Diploma Programs in Design) and Vijaywada (Graduate Diploma Programs in Design).
+Recently NID has opened centres in Andhra Pradesh (Graduate Diploma Programs in Design), Haryana (Graduate Diploma Programs in Design), Madhya Pradesh (Graduate Diploma Programs in Design) & Assam (Graduate Diploma Programs in Design) .
 NID Ahmedabad offers 4-year Bachelor of Design (B.Des) programs in faculties of Communication Design, Industrial Design and Textile, Apparel, Accessory and Lifestyle design.
 The Ahmedabad, Bangalore and Gandhinagar campuses also offers 2.5-year postgraduate Master of Design (M.Des) programs in 19 areas of specialisation.

 For UG students, NID has two stages – DAT Prelims and DAT Mains.
 DAT Prelims evaluates candidates on abilities such as general knowledge, creativity, visualisation, analytical skills and comprehension skills.
 Based on the Prelims marks, a merit list for the Mains will be prepared.
 The DAT Prelims is out of 100 marks and has two parts- MCQs (70 marks) and subjective questions (30 marks).